 The U.S. federal Fair Debt Collection Practices Act ("FDCPA") provides guidelines and limitations on the conduct of third-party debt servicers in connection with the collection of consumer debts.
 In order to ensure compliance with the FDCPA, U.S. platforms often contract with professional third-party debt collection agencies to engage in debt collection activities with respect to consumer debts.
-The CFPB, the U.S. federal agency responsible for administering the FDCPA, is engaged in comprehensive rulemaking regarding the operation of the FDCPA, which may adversely impact the ability of third-party debt collectors to recover claims from borrowers and may reduce amounts recovered or value of charged-off debts.
+The CFPB, the U.S. federal agency responsible for administering the FDCPA, has considered comprehensive rulemaking regarding the operation of the FDCPA.
+While the agency has paused its rulemaking efforts, future regulatory enactments may adversely impact the ability of third-party debt collectors to recover claims from borrowers and may reduce amounts recovered or value of charged-off debts.
 Any such changes could have an adverse effect on U.S. platforms and, therefore, on the Fund as an investor through such platforms.
 The U.S. federal Fair Credit Reporting Act ("FCRA") regulates consumer credit reporting.
 Under the FCRA, liability may be imposed on furnishers of data to credit reporting agencies, such as platforms that service loans for the Fund, to the extent that adverse credit information reported is false or inaccurate.